TalhaK-20/The-Cubo-Version-0.4/README.md

 ## Contributing:
 **The Cubo** welcomes contributions from fellow game developers, enthusiasts, and contributors.
 Whether it's bug fixes, feature enhancements, or creative ideas, contributions of all forms are highly appreciated.
 Please refer to the contribution guidelines for more information on how to get involved.

-## License:
-This project is licensed under the MIT License, allowing for flexibility in using, modifying, and distributing the game's source code and assets.
-See the license file for more details.

 ## Acknowledgments:
 Special thanks to the Unity community, online tutorials, and resources that have been instrumental in my learning journey.
 Your support and guidance have been invaluable in making this project a reality.